 The information needed for identifying root causes in any investigation should be appropriately documented.
 The first piece of information to be recorded should be a thorough and precise description of the event.
 A timeline that discusses the process up to the time the deviation occurred should be established.
 Once the event and timeline are properly recorded, a number of questions should be asked and information collected to ferret out the root cause.
 To make sure the true root cause is identified, each investigation must address the following elements:

 - Historical evaluation; have we seen this before on this or other products?
 Have we seen this before on this line?
 Have we seen this before with these operators?

-- An evaluation of the process/methods used during the operation
+- An evaluation of the process or methods used during the operation

 - An evaluation of the materials used during the operation